You asked: How do I write in a crisp, clear, conversational style?

 To get started, look at the Review ribbon and click Read Aloud.
 Word will read back any selected text.

-Readability Statistics: Word includes a free readability analyzer.
+Readability Statistics: Word includes a free readability analyzer in the Editor.

-As you can see from these scores, this draft needs work:
+As you can see from these scores, the draft I analyzed needs work:

-• Flesch Reading Ease of 37.1 out of 100 is poor.
-The higher, the better here.
-I aim for at least 50 in a white paper.
+- Flesch Reading Ease (the higher, the better) of 37.1 is poor.
+For a white paper, I aim for at least 50 here.

-• Flesh-Kincaid Grade Level of 11.7 is so-so.
+- Flesh-Kincaid Grade Level (the lower, the better) of 11.7 is so-so.
 This means a high-school senior could read this draft.
-The lower, the better here.
 Most magazines are written at Grade 8 or lower.
-I aim for Grade 10 in a white paper.
+For a white paper, I aim for Grade 10 or lower.

-You can run this readability check as often as you wish.
+You can run this readability check any time as you like.
 Make it a game to see how much you can improve your stats on each draft.

 Word Count: Select a certain passage and then select Tools > Word Count.

-Voice Typing: Put your cursor where you want to start dictating, then select Tools > Voice Typing.
+Voice Typing: In Google Chrome, put your cursor where you want to start dictating, then select Tools > Voice Typing.

-Read Aloud: On the Mac, select the text you want to read and press Ctrl+T.
+Read Aloud: On a Mac, select the text you want to read and press Ctrl+T.

 Under Windows, this takes a few more steps, as explained in this article.
 But that only takes a few moments, and from then on you’ll have that feature.